 Advantages of self-etching primer

-Despite the caveat, self-etching primer has some nice advantages.
+Despite the caveat, self-etching primer is really nice to work with.
 It dries fast, and tough.
-It only needs 15-30 minutes to dry to the point where you can handle it, and you can spray a coat of paint on it in 30 minutes, which is half the time most primers recommend.
+It only needs 15-30 minutes to dry to the point where you can handle it, and you can spray a coat of paint on it in 30 minutes, which is half the time most other primers recommend.

 After 30 minutes of spraying an old junk diecast car with it, I picked it up and tried to scrape it with my fingernail.
 It discolored the primer, but it didn’t come off.
 So even though you need to spray a top coat over self-etching primer in a hurry, it gives you durable results in a hurry.
 That’s really nice for hobby use involving small projects.
 You can prime and paint one day, then reassemble the following weekend after letting the parts sit all week.

 I also noticed it didn’t obscure any detail, or imperfections for that matter.
 Whether that’s an advantage or a disadvantage depends on your application.
 When restoring or customizing toys, thick paint is usually a disadvantage, so self-etching primer helps.
 Makers of vintage toys didn’t use primer at all, but that’s one of the reasons old toys frequently have such beat-up paint jobs.
+It was also easier to get away without primer when paint had lead in it.
 By using a self-etching primer, you can get a stronger finish with one thin coat of primer and one thin coat of paint and lose less detail than the original paint job did.

 Like other types of primer, the topcoat didn’t run when I applied it.
 When I repaint toys without a primer, the biggest problem I find is the paint running, so I end up with inconsistent colors at the top, and pools of paint at the bottom.
 To correct it, I end up having to apply multiple coats.